mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 **1.a.ii. intermediate construct**

 Eriksson et al. [-@eriksson_using_2019], used gameplay design patterns with young people and used a curated collection of GDPs as a base for the young people make design suggestions to alter a game.
 Following Hook [-@hook_strong_2012], the authors frame design patterns as "intermediate-level concepts", between the detail of concrete implementation and more general theories.
-Before exploring this aspect in relation the findings of this study  on use of GDPs, of value to articulate dimentions of abstraction and concreteness in the context of computing education by revisiting relevant pedagogies outlined in Chapter 2 from this perspective.
+Before exploring this aspect in relation the findings of this study  on use of GDPs, of value to articulate dimensions of abstraction and concreteness in the context of computing education by revisiting relevant pedagogies outlined in Chapter 2 from this perspective.

 <!-- Some instances based on this kernel concept were created by myself in response to user requests in varied forms of support documentation outlined in Chapter 5 ( e.g. quick start card -->